Wordtune Review 2026: Is It Actually Worth Your Money?

 Does Wordtune work with Google Docs?

 Yes, and it works well.
 The integration runs as a sidebar inside Google Docs, so you get suggestions without ever leaving your document.
-It's one of the smoother tool integrations I've tested across any category — no clunky copy-pasting required.
+It's one of the smoother tool integrations I've tested — no clunky copy-pasting needed.

 Is Wordtune good for non-native English speakers?

-Genuinely excellent for this use case — probably the best AI writing tool I've seen specifically for this purpose.
-The tone and clarity improvements are especially helpful for writers who are confident in their ideas but want their English to sound more natural and polished.
-If this describes you, it's worth trying even before anything else on this list.
+Genuinely excellent for this use case — probably the best AI writing tool I've seen for this purpose.
+The tone and clarity improvements are especially helpful for writers who are confident in their ideas but want their English to sound more natural.
+If this describes you, it's worth trying before anything else on this list.

 How does Wordtune compare to Grammarly?

 They do different things.
 Grammarly catches grammar mistakes and errors.
 Wordtune improves how your sentences flow and read.
-Honestly, I think using both together is the real power move — they complement each other rather than compete.
+Honestly, using both together is the real power move — they complement each other.
 But if you can only choose one, ask yourself: is my main problem errors, or expression?

 Can Wordtune write content from scratch?